 So when pruning for 2 crops you remove the portion of the cane that has already produced fruit the prior year.

-This can be a tedious process as you will need to prune the ends of of nearly every cane in the patch.
-You know you have pruned to the right spot when you can see a bit of green in the end of the cane where you cut it, like the picture above.
+This can be a tedious process as you will need to prune the ends off of nearly every cane in the patch.
+You know you have pruned to the right spot when you can see a bit of green at the end of the cane where you cut it, like the picture above.

 If when you prune the cane the cut end appears dry and dead, then you can cut a little further down the cane until you find green.